BryceCanyonCounty/bcc-portals/README.md

 # Portals

 #### Description
-This is a basic fast-travel script for RedM servers using the [VORP framework](https://github.com/VORPCORE).
+This is a fast-travel script for RedM servers using the [VORP framework](https://github.com/VORPCORE).
 Travel can be arranged through shops.
 There are 9 shops configured, more shop locations may be added using the `config.lua` file.

 #### Features
 - Buy passage to a location from a Portal Shop
 - Cash or gold may be used for payments
 - Shop hours may be set individually for each shop or disabled to allow the shop to remain open
 - Shop blips are colored and changeable per shop location
-- Blips can change color reflecting if shop is open or closed
+- Blips can change color reflecting if shop is open, closed or job locked
 - Shop access can be limited by job and jobgrade
-- Travel modes: "Normal" = Configurable time while playing loading screens.
-"Blink" = Fast travel time with a fade to black effect.

 #### Configuration
 Settings can be changed in the `config.lua` file.
 Here is an example of one shop: